nmshd/documentation/_docs_integrate/25-requests-over-templates.md

 }
 ```

 You receive a Request in status `Decided`.
-This is where the Request module steps in and handles the Request based on you decision.
-Because you rejected the Request, the Request module will only move the Request to status completed.
+This is where the Enmeshed Runtime steps in and handles the Request based on you decision.
+Because you rejected the Request, the Enmeshed Runtime will only move the Request to status completed.
 This behavior can be observed by querying the Request again after a short waiting time (`GET /api/v2/Requests/Incoming/{id}`).

 ### Accept

+If you tried out the Rejection before this step make sure to create a Request by [loading the Template again](#load-the-template-and-get-the-request) with the same truncated reference.

 If you want to accept the Request you can do so by calling the `POST /api/v2/Requests/Incoming/{id}/Accept` route.
-You can use the `id` you saved in the previous step.
-In the payload you have to accept all RequestItems where the `mustBeAccepted` property is set to `true`.
+You can use the `id` you saved in the [template loading](#load-the-template-and-get-the-request) step.
+In the payload you have to accept at least all RequestItems where the `mustBeAccepted` property is set to `true`.
 In case of the example Request the payload is the following:

 ```jsonc
 {